maja-kucharczyk/maja-kucharczyk.github.io/README.md

 <kbd>GRASS GIS</kbd> <kbd>Trimble eCognition</kbd> <kbd>ENVI FX</kbd> <kbd>Esri ArcGIS</kbd>

-**Cited 50+ times**, this study described the theoretical foundations of **geographic object-based image analysis (GEOBIA)** and provided a comprehensive overview of the methodological workflow.
-Building on this foundation, we then reviewed recent research on the convergence of GEOBIA with deep **convolutional neural networks**, which we suggested is a new form of GEOBIA.
+Here, we described the theoretical foundations of geographic object-based image analysis (GEOBIA) and provided a comprehensive overview of the methodological workflow.
+Building on this foundation, we then reviewed recent research on the convergence of GEOBIA with deep convolutional neural networks, which we suggested is a new form of GEOBIA.
 Overall, this study described the past, present, and anticipated future of GEOBIA in a novice-accessible format, while providing innovation and depth to experienced practitioners.

 ![](https://maja-kucharczyk.github.io/assets/img/rs.png)
 [Kucharczyk et al. (2020)](https://doi.org/10.3390/rs12122012) [(CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)